dart-code-checker/dart-code-metrics/README.md

 ### Analyzer plugin

-Dart Code Metrics can be used as a plugin for the Dart `analyzer` [package](https://pub.dev/packages/analyzer) providing additional rules.
+DCM can be used as a plugin for the Dart `analyzer` [package](https://pub.dev/packages/analyzer) providing additional rules.
 All issues produced by rules or anti-patterns will be highlighted in IDE.

 ![Highlighted issue example](https://raw.githubusercontent.com/dart-code-checker/dart-code-metrics/master/assets/plugin-example.png)